Black Hole Mergers as the Fastest Photon Ring Scramblers: Conclusions and final remarks

-Taking all these considerations into account, we can safely claim that our conjecture is numerically compatible with state-of-the-art simulations for $q\lesssim 20$.
-Therefore, we conclude that the final state of the black hole binary merger maximizes the Lyapunov coefficient in Mino time, thus minimizing the averaged time in which the instability of the photon shell grows.
-0.3cm \textbf{Conclusions --} In many approaches to quantum gravity and high-energy physics, black holes appear to realize the limiting values of fundamental inequalities governing physical observables, placing them as extremal objects in theory space.
+In many approaches to quantum gravity and high-energy physics, black holes appear to realize the limiting values of fundamental inequalities governing physical observables, placing them as extremal objects in theory space.
 In this letter, we have uncovered a new intriguing property of black holes, related to the unstable photon shell of the final state in the merging between two non-spinning black holes in quasi-circular orbit.
 Building on the results of Ref.~\cite{Rincon-Ramirez:2026tbo}, we have mapped the total mass and angular momentum of the binary system onto an effective Kerr geometry.
 Then, we have shown that the mass and spin of the physical Kerr black hole formed after the merger are determined by the requirement that the averaged instability rate of the final state photon shell be maximized.
 In other words, the merger selects the configuration that spreads information at the fastest possible rate.
 This provides yet another hint towards the fact that the null geodesics of the final state black hole somehow encode information about the nonlinear dynamics leading to it.
+Our conjecture is physically distinct from the entropy-maximization proposal of Ref.~\cite{Rincon-Ramirez:2026tbo}.
+While entropy concerns the static storage of information behind the event horizon, $\overline{\lambda}_{\rm p}$ characterizes the dynamical scrambling of information away from the photon ring.
+The deeper justification for the Lyapunov criterion lies in the fact that, as demonstrated in Ref.~\cite{Giataganas:2026ctn}, the photon ring Lyapunov exponent is the unique quantity that saturates the quantum chaos bound~\cite{Maldacena:2015waa}.
+This saturation is a property of the photon ring alone and has no counterpart for the Bekenstein--Hawking entropy.
+Maximizing $\overline{\lambda}_{\rm p}$ is therefore equivalent to selecting the merger remnant that saturates the quantum chaos bound as tightly as possible throughout the photon shell, a statement without analogue for the entropy.